 While many people seeking some capital opt for a Second Charge Mortgage to protect a low interest rate on their existing mortgage, it is not always the ideal approach for those later in life.

 There is a vast amount of information out there reading plans, mortgages and the equity release market, and we know it can be challenging to understand how the process works.
 As a team of expert and trusted equity release advisers and brokers, we are here to offer you honest, unbiased advice as we help you find the best deals tailored to your needs.

-There are always important things to consider when it comes to loans secured on your property, including equity release routes, as that means your property is at risk if you can't meet the agreed repayments at a future date.
+There are always important things to consider regarding loans secured on your property, including equity release routes, as that means your property is at risk if you can't meet the agreed repayments at a future date.

-For these products, there is no fixed “term” or date by which you're expected to repay your loan.
-The advance is only repaid after you die, or if you have to enter long-term care.
+There is no fixed 'term' or date by which you're expected to repay your loan for these products.
+The advance is only repaid after you pass or if you have move home, such as to enter long-term care.

 You should remember that the money you receive from equity release might affect your entitlement to state benefits and your tax liability, including inheritance tax.
 There might also be early repayment charges if you change your mind, which could be expensive.

 This process is when you take out a mortgage secured on the property you own (typically up to 35% of its current value), all while retaining ownership.